• Skip to primary navigation

 The kissing statue is the most amazing work of art

-The Statue has a very detailed frieze around it base.
-This high relief frieze was added to the Base in 2008 and is a work of art in itself.
-It depicts scenes and history throughout the years of the railway train and tube in London.
-The attention to detail is extraordinary with each piece depicting a different time in train railway travel.
+The Statue has a very detailed frieze around its base.
+This high-relief frieze was added to the Base in 2008 and is a work of art in itself.
+It depicts scenes and history throughout the years of the railway, train and tube in London.
+The attention to detail is extraordinary, with each piece depicting a different time in train railway travel.

-That frieze was actually changed from an earlier more controversial design that was based on a train accident.
+That frieze was actually changed from an earlier, more controversial design that was based on a train accident.
 Thankfully this is not so now.
-You will find so may interesting details at the base of the statue so get up close to the sculpture and have a look.
+You will find so many interesting details at the base of the statue so get up close to the sculpture and have a look.

 The frieze at the base of the meeting place statue in Londons Kings cross